jack-arturo/stormlight-short/07_story_development/act1_world_introduction.md

 - Strange rock formations jutting from ground
 - No grass - only crystalline plants and moss
 - Alien beauty with stormy skies overhead
-- Title fades in elegantly: "THE STORMLIGHT ARCHIVE"
+- Title fades in elegantly: "STORMLIGHT: INTO THE TEMPEST"

 **Audio**: Mysterious, building orchestral theme
 **Mood**: Wonder and otherworldliness